 When a person begins to think about suicide, a dramatic shift in behavior often takes place.
 Leading up to the decision, a person may show visible signs of emotional distress, hopelessness, anxiety, or despair.
 However, after a plan is set in place, the individual may very suddenly appear calm and disconnected from issues that previously were of major concern.
 When this sudden shift happens in demeanor, it could be an indication that a suicide plan is already in motion.

-It may surprise you to learn that an estimated 75% of people who commit suicide threaten it at least once prior to carrying out the act.
+It may surprise you to learn that many people who commit suicide threaten it at least once prior to carrying out the act.
 It’s commonly believed that those who threaten suicide are only seeking attention.
 However, this is highly inaccurate.
 No matter how emotionally charged a situation might be, all suicide threats should be taken seriously.